karantyagi/Movie-Buddies/README.md

 # Movie Buddies
-A React Web App for organizing and attending movie parties.
+A Web App for organizing and attending movie parties.